-Answer: The Bible does not mention King David’s mother by name.
+The Bible does not mention King David’s mother by name.
 A Jewish legend has named her Nitzevet, but there is no biblical confirmation of that name.
 David’s father, Jesse, lived in Bethlehem and was from the tribe of Judah.
 David was the youngest of eight brothers (1 Samuel 17:12–14).
 David also had at least two sisters: “Their sisters were Zeruiah and Abigail” (1 Chronicles 2:16).
-But we don’t have any information on David’s mother other than she was a godly woman: in one of David’s psalms, he prays, “Save me, because I serve you just as my mother did” (Psalm 86:16).
+But we don’t have much information on David’s mother other than she was a godly woman: in one of David’s psalms, he prays, “Save me, because I serve you just as my mother did” (Psalm 86:16).

 Some scholars believe David’s sisters, Abigail and Zeruiah, may have been his half-sisters and that their father was not Jesse but Nahash.
 The book of 2 Samuel refers to Abigail as the daughter of Nahash: “Absalom had appointed Amasa over the army in place of Joab.
 Amasa was the son of a man named Jether, an Israelite who had married Abigail, the daughter of Nahash and sister of Zeruiah the mother of Joab” (2 Samuel 17:25).

 Nahash was an Ammonite king (1 Samuel 11:1).
 Speculation suggests that David’s mother had been married to Nahash when she bore the half-sisters and then later became the second wife of Jesse.
 Further speculation implies that David’s mother was not yet married to Jesse when she became pregnant—that perhaps she was still married to Nahash when she conceived David.